Hunter Valley Writers

 A Map for the Journey

 Stories have an outline – a beginning, a middle and an end.
-Today we’ll talk about how to start a story with a bang and hook the reader from the very first sentence.
+We’ll talk about how to start a story with a bang and hook the reader from the very first sentence.
 We’ll think about the complication and how it propels the character into the action, getting the story rolling.
 And we’ll discuss what our main character wants, what might stop him getting it, and how this will drive the story.

 Time to Write!